rpcpool/solana-accountsdb-sqs/README.md

 Accounts can be filtered by:

+- `account`  - acount Pubkey, match to any Pubkey from the array
 - `owner` — account owner Pubkey, match to any Pubkey from the array
 - `data_size` — account data size, match to any value in the array
 - `tokenkeg_owner` —  `spl-token` accounts when `owner` field field in `Account` state match to any Pubkey from the array